 Bring in regular volunteers to teach the children English, music, math, science, history, art, games, and more.

 Furnish the first dormitory with beds, dressers, chairs, student desks, and bedding.
 Wire the dormitory for electricity.

 Purchase kitchen equipment, including cooking stoves, tables and chairs for dining hall, cutlery and tableware.

 Build 4 additional classrooms to accommodate increased enrollment.
 (Currently the dorms are being used as classrooms.
 New classrooms will be a necessity as the dormitories start to teem with little orphans!)

 Complete a computer laboratory.
 This room is built and has the computers but the floors need to be tiled and electricity needs to be installed.

 All OA schools are operated according to a model of self-sustainability.
-Meaning, that once the school is operational, fully constructed, and registered with the government, it is capable of supporting itself and OA can move on to the next project.
+Meaning, that once the school is fully constructed, operational, and registered with the government, it is capable of supporting itself.
 OA’s model combines tuition-paying students with fully-dependent orphan students.
-Tuition received from parents of non-orphan students covers the costs of teachers’ salaries, school operation, plus the room and board of the orphans.
+Tuition received from parents of non-orphan students cover the costs of teachers’ salaries, school operation, plus the room and board of the orphans.
 Also, by combining non-orphans with orphans, social stigmas and prejudices are reduced as opposed to being reinforced through orphan-only schools.